DCMLab/mozart_piano_sonatas/README.md

 # Accessing the Data

 The included script `mozart_loader.py` lets you conveniently create an augmented representation of the data.
 First, create a local copy of this repository, either by using the command `git clone https://github.com/DCMLab/mozart_piano_sonatas.git` or by unpacking this [ZIP file](https://github.com/DCMLab/mozart_piano_sonatas/archive/master.zip).
 After navigating to your local copy, you can simply run the script by typing `python mozart_loader.py`.
-The script requires Python >= 3.6 with the `pandas` library installed.
+The script requires Python >= 3.6 with `pandas` >=  0.24.0 installed.

 ## Raw Data